 Onwards past New Scotland Yard and then to pay our respects to the innocent lives lost on Westminster Bridge and Parliament Square last year.
 A quick walk by Westminster Abbey and on to my London local for a couple of pints and dinner.
 The Buckingham Arms is in a great location and the food is quite good.
 From there back on our feet and straight to the Grosvenor to prepare for today.

 Well that’s it really.
 That brings me back to the start.
 I think I speak for Dale when I say this trip has been incredible.
-Every stop and there were many in 9 days was a real joy.
-Not only is this the last day of our trip, it is also the end of the road for this blog as well.
-I started this as an electronic diary so that I could have a place to go to remember my journeys and look at the photos that have always accompanied the text.
+Every stop, and there were many in the last 9 days was a real joy.

-For my next trip to the South of France in July this blog will become as it was intended.
-Just another way for my sons to know a bit more about their dad and his old guy adventures and therefore I will no longer publish it.
 I hope you are inspired to visit some of the places I have written about over the past few years.
-And if you have been one of the six thousand (WordPress stats) or so readers annually that have stopped by since I started, thank you!
+And if you have been one of the 18 thousand (WordPress stats) or so readers that have stopped by since I started, thank you!
 As the lovely African lady working as a cleaner on our Gatwick Express train said to me a couple of days ago, “life is too short.
 Go places and do things”.
-By now she is on her way to Mauritius to visit a place she has never been before.
-Safe travels.
-Experiences and memories made are more important than stuff.
+She spent some time at our table telling us how excited she was for her next journey.
+If my memory serves, she is probably on her way to Mauritius to visit a place she has seen before.
+Safe travels my new friend!
+Memories made are more important than stuff.